Learning, Incentives, and Optimization

 for Networked Systems

-We are a research group in Carnegie Mellon University’s Electrical and Computing Engineering department, spanning CMU’s Pittsburgh and Silicon Valley campuses.
+We are a research group in Carnegie Mellon University’s Electrical and Computing Engineering department, formerly located at CMU's Silicon Valley campus but now based in Pittsburgh.
 Our research mission is to understand and optimize user interactions in networked systems, where multiple users with different objectives can cooperate and/or compete with each other.
 To accomplish this, we use tools from machine learning, economics, and optimization.
 Some of our favorite applications are in data networks, edge/mobile/fog/cloud computing systems, and networks of vehicles.

-Our work is generously funded by the US Army Research Office, DARPA, NSF, and Nokia.
+Our work is generously funded by the US Army Research Office; CMU's Cylab Security and Privacy Institute, Mobility21 National University Transportation Center, and Scott Institute for Energy Innovation; DARPA; the National Science Foundation; Nokia; Northrop Grumman; and the Office of Naval Research.
 All opinions expressed on this webpage are our own.

 The lion image above was created by Arturo Alejandro Romo Escartin from the Noun Project https://thenounproject.com/term/lion/10419/.
 Despite the group name, none of our former or current projects involve lions, though we are exploring a collaboration with lemur researchers.